xDDoubleTea/DragonBot/README.md

     ```

     Next, edit the `.env` file with your own values, including your bot token and database URL.
+    **Remember to change the configuration in `config/` to match your server's configuration, such as the guild ID, support role ID, and other settings.
+Or the bot won't work**

 5. **Run the bot**